jitsi/jitsi-meet-spot/spot-client/docs/manua-test-plan.md

 # Manual Test Plan

 This document is a manual QA test plan to run as needed.
-Also, it serves as a feature and behavior summary for spot-client.
+Also, it serves as a feature and behavior summary for Spot.

-Note that some of the test cases should already be automated in spot-webdriver.
+Note that some of the test cases should already be automated in Spot-Webdriver.

 Pairing
 ------